Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Experiments

 \subsection{Analysis and ablation}

-Having demonstrated the advantages of DVAR, we now perform a more detailed analysis of the effect of the changes we introduce to the procedure of Textual Inversion.
-We aim to answer a series of research questions around our proposed criterion, the behavior of the Latent Diffusion objective with all factors of variation fixed across iterations, and a few general design decisions in the original method.
+Having demonstrated the advantages of DVAR, we now perform a more detailed analysis of the effect of the changes we introduce to the procedure of text-to-image adaptation.
+We aim to answer a series of research questions around our proposed criterion and the behavior of the training objective with all factors of variation fixed across iterations.

 \paragraph{Is it possible to observe convergence without determinism?} To answer this question, we conduct a series of experiments where we ``unfix'' each component responsible for the stochasticity of the training procedure one by one.
-For each component, we aim to find the smallest size of the batch that allows preserving the indicativity of the evaluation loss.
+For each component, we aim to find the smallest size of the batch that preserves the indicativity of the evaluation loss.
 For large batch sizes, we accumulate losses from several forward passes.

 Figure~\ref{fig:unfix} shows the results of these experiments.
-While for some parameters, increasing the batch size leads to a more evident trend in loss, the stochasticity brought by varying $t$ on each iteration cannot be eliminated even with batches as large as 512.
-This can be explained by the fact that the scale of the reconstruction loss is highly dependent on the timestep of the reverse diffusion process.
-Thus, aggregating it over multiple different points makes it completely uninformative, as the scale of trend is by several orders of magnitude less than the average values of the loss.
+While for some parameters increasing the batch size leads to a more evident trend in loss, the stochasticity brought by varying the timesteps $t$ on each iteration cannot be eliminated even with batches as large as 512.
+This can be explained by the scale of the reconstruction loss being highly dependent on the timestep of the reverse diffusion process.
+Thus, aggregating it over multiple different points makes it completely uninformative, as the scale of the trend is several orders of magnitude less than the average values of the loss.

-\paragraph{Is it possible to use smaller batches for evaluation and still detect convergence?} To address this question, we ran experiments with deterministic batches of size $1$ and $2$ for multiple concepts and generally observed the same behavior (as illustrated in \cref{fig:smallbatch}).
-However, the dynamics of the objective become more dependent on the timesteps that are sampled.
-As a result, the early stopping criterion becomes more brittle.
-Hence, we use a batch size of 4 in our main experiments, as it corresponds to a reasonable tradeoff between stability and computational cost.
+\paragraph{Is it possible to use smaller batches for evaluation and still detect convergence?} To address this question, we ran experiments with deterministic batches of size $1, 2$ and $4$ for multiple concepts and generally observed the same behavior (as illustrated in~\cref{fig:smallbatch} of~\cref{app:large_batches}).
+However, the dynamics of the objective become more dependent on the timesteps that are sampled: as a result, the early stopping criterion becomes more brittle.
+Hence, we use a batch size of 8 in our main experiments, as it corresponds to a reasonable tradeoff between stability and computational cost.